scaldings/repository-notifications/README.md

 # repository-notifications
-This script check for a user's repositories and send you an email whenever the user creates a new repository.
+This script checks for a user's repositories and sends
+you an email whenever the user creates a new repository.